fyrebase/contact-form-plus/README.md

 To install Contact Form Plus, follow these steps:

 1. Download & unzip the file and place the `contactformplus` directory into your `craft/plugins` directory
-2.  -OR- do a `git clone https://github.com/fyrebase/contactformplus.git` directly into your `craft/plugins` folder.
+2.  -OR- do a `git clone https://github.com/fyrebase/contact-form-plus.git contactformplus` directly into your `craft/plugins` folder.
 You can then update it with `git pull`
-3.  -OR- install with Composer via `composer require fyrebase/contactformplus`
-4. Install plugin in the Craft Control Panel under Settings > Plugins
+3. Install plugin in the Craft Control Panel under Settings > Plugins
-5. The plugin folder should be named `contactformplus` for Craft to see it.
+4. The plugin folder should be named `contactformplus` for Craft to see it.
 GitHub recently started appending `-master` (the branch name) to the name of the folder for zip file downloads.

 Contact Form Plus works on Craft 2.6.x.